angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 **SCREENSHOT PICTURE OF TWEET AND PICTURE

-Have a go at working out this little puzzle checking the meandeck lists on the wiki or the recent 5-0 lists linked above and see if you can work it out :)
+Have a go at working out this little puzzle checking the meandeck lists on the wiki or the recent 5-0 lists linked above and see if you can work it out :) **Divining witch face?**
 The answer may be found below!

 **SOME SORT OF SPOILER TAGGING OR GAP